isc-projects/bind9/doc/arm/reference.rst

    :short: Specifies a maximum permissible time-to-live (TTL) value, in seconds.

    This should now be configured as part of :namedconf:ref:`dnssec-policy`.
-   Use of this option in :namedconf:ref:`options`, :namedconf:ref:`view` and :namedconf:ref:`zone` blocks is a fatal error if :namedconf:ref:`dnssec-policy` has also been configured for the same zone.
+   Use of this option in :namedconf:ref:`options`, :namedconf:ref:`view`, and :namedconf:ref:`zone` blocks is a fatal error if :namedconf:ref:`dnssec-policy` has also been configured for the same zone.
 In zones without :namedconf:ref:`dnssec-policy`, this option is